 |NAT 308 Iroquois Linguistics in Practice (3 credits)

-Guides students through the practical application of phonetics, phonology, semantics, morphology, and syntax to the Iroquois language learning and teaching experience.
+The practical application of phonetics, phonology, semantics, morphology, and syntax to the Iroquois language learning and teaching experience.
 Prerequisites: NAT 301, 302, 305, and 306.

 For more information on part-time study, contact::